 A brief introduction or summary about yourself might trigger the interviewer’s interest to go further.

 26. Print Extra Resume And Short Handouts Of Your Past Projects

 It is advisable to have an extra copy or handout of your resume and past projects.
 It refreshes the recruiter’s memories of why they think you fit the job profile job interview.

 The hiring person might keep the hard copy of your resume in front of them throughout the conversation.

 27. Finish Your Interview On A Positive Note

 Sincerely thank the interviewer for their time for you and give them a firm handshake.
 Beforehand, you can ask if they have any further questions.
 The last minutes in an interview are important, so end it positively.

 With these body language tips, you can ace your interview with flying colors!!!!!

 Facing the interview is an integral part of your life, giving you experience on how to develop your body language.

-These tips on body language for the next interview will help you identify your positive and negative areas and to work on them more efficiently.
+For the next interview, these tips on body language will help you identify your positive and negative areas and work on them more efficiently.